NickDoucet/doucet-lab/papers/index.md

 # {% include icon.html icon="fa-solid fa-book-open" %} Publications

 Below is the list of peer-reviewed articles, preprints, and book chapters authored or co-authored by members of the Doucet Lab, grouped by year.
-Entries are numbered globally from the earliest to the most recent publication.

 {% include section.html %}